MARY'S PERPETUAL VIRGINITY

 The Virginal Conception of Christ

 That Mary was a virgin and stayed a virgin when she conceived Christ is not unbiblical.
-It was foretold by Isaias the prophet: "Behold a virgin shall conceive, and bear a son, and his name shall be called Emmanuel" (Isa 7:14).
-Isaias' prophecy was not much of a prophecy if it only meant that the Messias would be conceived by a woman who was a virgin before conception, but who loses her virginity at conception.
-For that is the case with most women at their first conception.
-Isaias' prophecy has valuable meaning only if the mother of the Messias was a virgin before conception and remained a virgin afterwards.
+It was foretold by Isaias the prophet: "Behold, a virgin shall conceive and bear a son, and his name shall be called Emmanuel" (Isa 7:14).
+Isaias' prophecy was not much of a prophecy if it only meant that the Messiah would be conceived by a woman who was a virgin before conception but who lost her virginity at conception.
+That is the case with most women at their first conception.
+Isaias' prophecy has valuable meaning only if the mother of the Messiah was a virgin before conception and remained a virgin afterward.

-That Mary remained a virgin when she conceived Christ is clear from the gospel of St. Luke: "And Mary said to the angel: How shall this be done, because I know not man?
-And the angel answering, said to her: The Holy Ghost shall come upon thee, and the power of the most High shall overshadow thee.
-And therefore also the Holy which shall be born of thee shall be called the Son of God" (Luke 1:34-35).
+That Mary remained a virgin when she conceived Christ is clear from the Gospel of St. Luke: "And Mary said to the angel: How shall this be done because I know not man?
+And the angel answering said to her: The Holy Ghost shall come upon thee, and the power of the Most High shall overshadow thee.
+And therefore also the Holy which shall be born of thee shall be called the Son of God" (Luke 1:34–35).
 The words of the angel made it clear why Mary's virginity would not be violated in conceiving Christ.
-Mary would remain a virgin because her conception would not come from the seed of another man, but would take place by the power of the Holy Spirit.
+Mary would remain a virgin because her conception would not come from another man's seed but would take place by the power of the Holy Spirit.

 St. Thomas Aquinas gave four reasons why it was appropriate for Christ to be conceived by a virgin.
 One reason was to exempt the humanity of Christ from contracting the stain of original sin.
 By being conceived by a virgin without the cooperation of a male parent, He avoided becoming a descendant of Adam by natural generation, thus avoiding original sin.
 See Summa Theologiae, Part III, Q. 27, Art.
 1.

-A little farther in the Summa St. Thomas carefully noted that although Christ was conceived by the power of the Holy Spirit, He did not on account of it become the Son of the Holy Spirit, nor did the Holy Spirit become His Father.
-In a true generation the offspring would have to have the same essence as that of the parent, as when the Son was begotten by the Father.
-However, Christ as man was not of the same essence as the Holy Spirit, so the Holy Spirit cannot be said to be His natural Father; but Christ as man was of the same essence as Mary, so Mary was truly His mother.
-In the Incarnation of the Son of God the Holy Spirit provided the generative power of the male seed that was missing in the generation of the Body of Christ, but since Christ as man was not consubstantial with the Holy Spirit, He could not truly be called the Son of the Holy Spirit, nor the Holy Spirit His Father.
+A little farther in the Summa St. Thomas carefully noted that although Christ was conceived by the power of the Holy Spirit, He did not, on account of it, become the Son of the Holy Spirit, nor did the Holy Spirit become His Father.
+In a true generation, the offspring would have to have the same essence as that of the parent, as when the Son was begotten by the Father.
+However, as man, Christ was not of the same essence as the Holy Spirit, so the Holy Spirit cannot be said to be His natural Father; but Christ, as man, was of the same essence as Mary, so Mary was truly His mother.
+The Holy Spirit provided the generative power of the male seed that was lacking in the generation of the Body of Christ in the Incarnation of the Son of God, but because Christ, as man, was not consubstantial with the Holy Spirit, He could not truly be called the Son of the Holy Spirit, nor the Holy Spirit His Father.
 See Summa Theologiae, Part III, Q. 32, Art.
 3, Reply to Obj.
 1. This matter was also defined by the local Council of Toledo (A.D.
 675).
 See Denzinger, #282.
 Therefore, Christ, the Son of God, has only one Father.